cs276-site/cs276-site/assignments-and-grading.md

 ## Problem Sets
 Problem sets will typically involve writing proofs.
 They are assigned weekly.
+You will be submitting your work done on gradescope.

 ### Self-Scoring
-After the answer key is posted, you will score your submission based on how rigorous and correct your solutions are, using the following rubric:
+After the submissions have been made on gradescope an answer key will be posted.
+Next, you will score your submission based on how rigorous and correct your solutions are, using the following rubric:
 * 5 points: The submission is complete and correct.
 * 4 points: There are small mistakes or gaps in the solution.
 * 3 points: The main approach is right, but there are major gaps in the solution.
 * 1 or 2 points: The main approach is not correct.

-The score value that you give your submission will not affect your actual grade.
+The score value that you give your submission may not affect your actual grade as the course staff may modify the score.

 The self-scoring is due one week after the problem set is due.